SEBR-0916/project_2_prompt/README.md

     5. MVP and Stretch Goals for your Projects

-    6. A Trello Board for your personal schedule and daily goals
+    6. A Trello Board for your personal schedule and daily goals (optional)

 ### Project Presentations - Friday June 7th, 10:00EST :